Helianthus silphioides Nutt.

 The species epithet silphioides means "like Silphium."
 Plants in the Silphium (rosinweed) genus are sometimes confused with the sunflowers, as the flowering heads appear similar.
 Two points of differentiation are 1) the involucral bracts, which in Silphium are typically flat and rounded; and 2) fertility of the florets within the head.
 In Helianthus, the ray florets are sterile and the disk florets fertile, a situation which is reversed in Silphium.
 Fertility of a floret is indicated by the presence of a forked style, or later by the presence of a dark, hardened achene.

-Photographs taken off Hwy C., Carter County, MO., 8-31-03 (DETenaglia); also in Stoddard County, MO, 9-7-2019 (SRTurner).
+Photographs taken off Hwy C., Carter County, MO., 8-31-03 (DETenaglia); also in Stoddard County, MO, 9-7-2019; and near Harrison, AR, 9-6-2024 (SRTurner).